To Tell the Truth: Working for Change

 "If you have a camera in your hand, that camera is to be used to make clear the truth."—Leo Hurwitz

-While newsreels carried novelty and feel-good stories, left-leaning filmmakers such as Leo Hurwitz and Leo Seltzer founded the Workers Film and Photo League - an organization devoted to sounding the alarm on economic conditions, and to show Americans what life was really like for both urban and rural poor.
-Police night-stick blows often added shakiness to their footage as they captured evictions, breadlines, and mass protests - and, on at least one occasion, were arrested themselves.
+While newsreels carried novelty and feel-good stories, left-leaning filmmakers such as Leo Hurwitz and Leo Seltzer founded the Workers Film and Photo League - an organization devoted to sounding the alarm on economic conditions.
+Police night-stick blows often added shakiness to their footage as they captured evictions, breadlines, and mass protests.
 While their films did not get regular distribution, the WFPL team were tireless in booking churches, halls and any other venues they could find to hold screenings - and were known to travel with a projector hooked up to a car battery.

 Some in the US Congress were upset about government-funded documentaries, and the practice soon died out.

-That wasn't the case in the UK, where Scottish pioneer John Grierson (who coined the word documentary) produced enduring and original portraits of the working class.
-Films such as Housing Problems, Night Mail, and Coal Face, demonstrated the importance of working people in maintaining the well-oiled, highly-functional social machine of British society.
+That wasn't the case in the UK, where Scottish pioneer John Grierson produced enduring and original portraits of the working class.
+Films such as HOUSING PROBLEMS, NIGHT MAIL, and COAL FACE, demonstrated the importance of working people in maintaining the vast machine of British society.
 For audiences in the UK, these early documentaries showed working and poor people as human beings for the first time - and not just as comedic relief.

 "For those doubting the power of documentaries to have a social impact, TO TELL THE TRUTH should give them an idea."—Andy Webster, NEW YORK TIMES "Week Ahead"